 The consortium for Service Contract 53 has agreed to drill Progreso-2 to fulfil one of the two (2) well obligations under the Sub-Phase 2 program of the project.
 The term for this phase has been suspended since 2012, and will start upon resolution of pending issues with the NCIP and the Famatodi, Inc., the association of indigenous peoples in the project area.
-The Famatodi, Inc. case has been dismissed and the operator is in discussions with investors on the acquisition of this project.
+The Famatodi, Inc. case has been dismissed in 2018, but the issues with the NCIP have not been resolved by the operator, Mindoro-Palawan Oil and Gas, Inc. The Department of Energy (DOE), in early 2019, terminated this service contract and the non-operator members of the consortium have requested the DOE for a reconsideration of said termination.
+To date, the DOE has not acted on said request for reconsideration.
 The Company has a 3% participation in this service contract.